Is the Apple Support email with the blue badge and BIMI logo legitimate?

 How much weight to give each signal.

 If you are trying to understand where verified logos show up across mail clients, the practical differences are covered in where BIMI appears.
-The important point here is that each mailbox provider controls its own rendering, so the same authenticated message can look different across Apple Mail, Gmail, and webmail.
+Each mailbox provider controls its own rendering, so the same authenticated message can look different across Apple Mail and other inboxes.

 What Apple-style BIMI requires

-For a brand logo to show through BIMI, the sender's DNS and certificate setup need to be right.
-A typical setup has a DMARC record at enforcement, a DKIM signing domain that matches the visible sender domain under DMARC rules, and a BIMI record at a selector such as default.
-Apple has its own requirements for supported clients and receivers, so senders should check Apple requirements before assuming a working Gmail display means Apple Mail will show the same result.
+For a brand logo to show through BIMI, the sender's DNS, authentication, logo, and evidence setup need to be right.
+A typical Apple Mail setup has a DMARC record at enforcement, DKIM or SPF aligned with the visible From domain, a compliant SVG logo, a receiver-accepted BIMI Evidence Document, and a BIMI record at a selector such as default.
+Apple has its own requirements for supported clients and receivers, so senders should check Apple requirements before assuming a working display elsewhere means Apple Mail will show the same result.

 The DNS itself is not complicated to read, but it is unforgiving.
-A wrong SVG location, certificate reference, DMARC policy, or DKIM domain match can prevent the logo from showing.
-This is why I separate two jobs: first, validate the records; second, inspect real mail that passed through production infrastructure.
+A wrong SVG location, certificate reference, DMARC policy, or authentication alignment can prevent the logo from showing.
+Separate two jobs: first validate the records, then inspect real mail that passed through production infrastructure.

 Example DMARC and BIMI records

-When I am checking a sender domain, I first test the published DMARC record with a DMARC checker, then I send a real message and review the headers.
-DNS validation alone cannot tell you whether a production stream is actually signing mail with the expected domain.
+When checking a sender domain, first test the published DMARC record with a DMARC checker, then send a real message and review the headers.
+DNS validation alone cannot tell you whether a production stream is signing mail with the expected domain.

 DMARC checker